 If you have a child with special needs, please inform the Workshop Assistant well before the Workshop starts, and be prepared to assist yourself.
 We cannot spend a disproportionate amount of time helping any one child.
 If you have several children likely to need help, for whatever reason, please do not book more than one of them into any one workshop at once.

 Disabled children are welcome but we only have room for one wheel-chair in the tent along with the rest of the children booked into a Workshop.
 If you need to bring a wheelchair into a Workshop for a parent/carer or child, please contact the Fairyland Trust (email@example.com) at least a week before the event, and preferably before booking the Workshop.

-The Bookable Training Workshops are outside/ under canvas.
-They do not start with a story and the “make” is quick and simple.
+The Bookable Training Workshops are outside in the woods.
 They do however involve a bit of running about and role-play so are not suitable for young children who are not confident once out of reach of from their parents.
 Parents will not be allowed within the cordon but must stay near the training grounds and are encouraged to watch their children take part.

 Please do not take flash photographs in these Workshops or talk on your phone.

 Thank you for your help with making the Workshops enjoyable for everyone.